atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`currency` **<mark style="color:blue;">**string**</mark>

-The currency of airline's rule, if refundStatus = H, it should not be null
+The currency of airline's rule, if refundStatus = H, it should not be "null".

 {% endtab %}
 {% endtabs %}